AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/engagement-program-streams/delete-a-stream.md

    >[!NOTE]
    >
-   >If the stream has people in it, you will be asked to&nbsp; [move](../../../../product-docs/core-marketo-concepts/smart-campaigns/program-flow-actions/change-engagement-program-stream.md)&nbsp;them out first.
+   >If the stream has people in it, you will be asked to  [move](../../../../product-docs/core-marketo-concepts/smart-campaigns/program-flow-actions/change-engagement-program-stream.md) them out first.